 Many brands of whole-grain bread have slightly different calorie counts, due to minor differences in each manufacturer's recipe.
 One standard, 26-gram slice of whole-grain bread contains 69 calories, according to the U.S. Department of Agriculture's National Nutrient Database for Standard Reference.
 A large, 41-gram slice has 109 calories.

-Of the 69 calories in one 26-gram slice of whole-grain bread, and about 65 percent of them are from carbohydrates.
-About 20 percent of the calories come from the 3.47 grams of protein.
+Of the 69 calories in one 26-gram slice of whole-grain bread, about 65 percent of them are from carbohydrates.
+About 20 percent of the calories come from the 3.5 grams of protein.
 Fat contributes 14 percent of the calories, with about 1 gram per slice.
-It is worth noting that a slice of whole-grain bread gets 11 percent of its calories from fiber, whereas white bread only gets 4 percent of its calories from fiber.
+It is worth noting that a slice of whole-grain bread has almost 2 grams of fiber, whereas white bread has less than 1 gram of fiber per slice.